sitegeist/Sitegeist.Monocle/README.md

+# ATTENTION: THIS IS A PROTOTYPE EVERYTHING IN HERE MIGHT CHANGE!

 # Sitegeist.Monocle

-### A living styleguide for neos
+## A living styleguide for Neos

-This package adds a styleguide module to neos that renders the TypoScript2 prototypes in isolation that are annotated with `@styleguide`.
+This package adds a styleguide module to Neos that renders the TypoScript2 prototypes in isolation that are annotated with `@styleguide`.

-## ATTENTION: THIS IS A PROTPTYPE EVERYTHING IN HERE MIGHT CHANGE!

 ### Authors & Sponsors